Superkikim/nexus-ai-chat-importer/README.md

 ## Installation

+⚠️ Due to a name change, old conversation records imported with version 1.0.1b and earlier cannot be accessed.
+Please delete any old data and re-import your conversations with the new version.
+Next versions will include an upgrade feature if required.

 1. Download the contents of the `dist` folder from the repository.
 2. In your Obsidian vault, navigate to the `.obsidian/plugins/` directory.
 3. Create a new folder called `nexus-ai-chat-importer`.